dspereira/42Cursus-GetNextLine/README.md

 This project is part of the 42Lisboa curriculum and aims to implement the `get_next_line` function in C. The `get_next_line` function reads one line at a time from a specified file descriptor, which is passed as a parameter and returns a pointer to the line that is dynamically allocated in heap memory.

 To enhance performance, this function utilizes an internal buffer.
 The size of the buffer is determined during the compilation phase by passing a flag.
-The buffer size can significantly impact performance by reducing the number of I/O file reads.
+The buffer size can significantly impact performance by reducing the number of I/O operations.

 To read the entire content of a file, you can repeatedly call the `get_next_line` function until it returns a NULL pointer.
 As the lines are stored in heap memory using the `malloc` system call, it is good practice to free the line after it is no longer needed.